Berthold Beitz: Post-war business career

 After the war, Beitz became the head of Iduna, an insurance company.
 His innovative business methods and compensation brought him attention.
 In 1953, Alfried Krupp hired him to become chairman of the Krupp steel corporation.
 He remained with the company for 60 years and helped build it into a publicly traded conglomerate, merging the company in the 1990s to form ThyssenKrupp.
 Beitz has also been credited with helping to lead the re-industrialization of the Ruhr Valley where Krupp's operations were based.

 After Alfried Krupp's death in 1967, Beitz served as executor and persuaded the Krupp heirs to establish a charitable foundation known as the Alfried Krupp von Bohlen und Halbach Foundation.
 The foundation still owns 25% of ThyssenKrupp.
 Beitz remained active in the foundation and led its effort to fund the creation of the Museum Folkwang in Essen.

 From 1972 to 1988, Beitz was a member of the International Olympic Committee (IOC) and an honorary member until his death.
 From 1984 to 1988, he was an IOC vice president and executive board member.

 In 2000, he received the Leo-Baeck Award, the highest honor bestowed by the Central Council of Jews in Germany.

 In July 2013, Beitz died at age 99 at his holiday home on the island of Sylt off the northern coast of Germany.
-He is survived by his wife Else and three daughters.
+He was survived by his wife Else and three daughters.
 Following Beitz's death, Ronald Lauder, president of the World Jewish Congress, called Beitz "one of the great Germans of the past century".